WP-API/WP-API/docs/wp-json.md

 These routes can be converted into URLs by replacing all route variables with their relevant values, then concatenating the relative URL to the API base.

 ### `meta`
-The `meta` field is a Meta entity.
+The `meta` field is a Entity Meta entity with metadata relating to the entity representation.

 Typical `links` values for the meta object consist of a `help` key with the value indicating a human-readable documentation page about the API.